calniotrey/stellaris-list-extender/doc/SLEX_lists.md

 * LIST : the operator (=, <, >, <=, >= There is no != !!!)
 * VALUE : the value to compare to listname_index (either int/float, or a variable ie a string)

-This trigger is evaluated to False (after stellaris inversion) if `LIST_INDEX OPERATOR VALUE` is True.
+This trigger is evaluated to False if `LIST_INDEX OPERATOR VALUE` is True.
 This trigger is here if you want to use "!=" in the non inverted trigger but can't, so you use this trigger with "=".